 How much protein should I eat?

 For most of us, our daily protein requirements are easily achieved by a healthy, balanced diet.
 The Department of Health advises adults to avoid consuming more than twice the recommended daily intake of protein (55g for the average man and 50g for the average woman).
 This is because, in the long term, consuming too much protein might lead to health issues such as an increased risk of osteoporosis and a worsening of an existing kidney problem.
 However, research in this area is mixed and it is likely that other factors may influence outcome, such as whether the protein is of animal or vegetable origin and how balanced the diet is in terms of vitamins and minerals.

-One of the main issues with our Western diet is that often, our breakfasts and lunches are low in protein but high in carbohydrates, with a protein-packed evening meal.
-It is better to aim to spread your protein intake out throughout the day.
-Try our suggestions for high protein breakfasts, high protein lunches and high protein dinners.
+One of the main issues with our Western diet is that our breakfasts and lunches are often low in protein but high in carbohydrates, with a protein-packed evening meal.
+It is better to spread your protein intake throughout the day.
+Try our suggestions for high-protein breakfasts, high-protein lunches and high-protein dinners.